Borrowers

 Borrowers on Twyne pay two interest components:

-The base borrow rate from the lending protocol (borrow APY)
+The base borrow rate from the lending protocol

 The CLP Supply Rate is dynamic and grows with protocol utilization.
 When demand is lower than Twyne’s utilization target, it translates to low CLP supply rates.
 When demand is higher than Twyne’s utilization target, it leads to a sharp increase in the CLP supply rate.